MCC campus sign

 Waitlisted

-If you were waitlisted for your class, we strongly recommend that you review the Waitlisted Class information below in our Frequently Asked Questions section.
+We strongly recommend that you review the Waitlisted Class information below in our Frequently Asked Questions section for more information.
 You are also encouraged to attend our High School Enrichment Student Success Presentation to prepare for your college class in case you are able to successfully get into the class.
 You can view the HSE Student Success Presentation section below for more information and event details.

 Not Approved

-If your HSE packet was not approved, you can contact a dual enrollment counselor to discuss your options at 559.675.4160.
+If your HSE packet was not approved, you can contact a dual enrollment counselor to discuss your options at

 Once your application has been reviewed, approved, and you are registered for your class, you are considered a college student.
 It will be your responsibility to attend your class on the first day of instruction or contact us at dualenrollment@maderacollege.edu to drop a class if you no longer plan to take the class.
 In addition, please keep the following things in mind: